 - Integrated laboratory and tutorial: Spatial and temporal convergence of tutorial concepts in laboratory activities and the effect on Chemistry competencies and lesson experiences (School of Applied Science)

 Conference presentations and publications

 The Learning Academy staff are committed to enhancing student learning through staff development programmes and initiatives.
-They come alongside lecturers in their work, supporting, assisting and providing pedagogical insights and advice as needed.
+They guide lecturers in their work, supporting, assisting and providing pedagogical insights and advice as needed.
 Initiatives to strengthen TP’s pedagogical practices, such as taskforces, award schemes, curriculum review projects, mentoring and research projects, are also facilitated by the Learning Academy’s team of full-time staff.

 Dr Woo Boon Seong